AlexS1302/weather-app/README.md

 * __Weekly Forecast__: Check the temperature and weather conditions for the next seven days.
 * __Unit Selection__: Choose between UK, US, Metric and Base units to view weather details in your preferred format.
 * __Dynamic Weather Icons__: Icons update based on real-time weather conditions.
+* __Responsive Design__: Optimized for seamless use across desktops, tablets, and mobile devices.

 ## Technologies Used
 * HTML5